"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 With our expertise on measuring and adjusting the pattern you'll leave with a great fitting pair of trousers, which you can make again and again from your pattern, in a range of fabrics and slight adjustments, if desired, to waist, leg shape, pockets etc. It's all about the fit - for your unique figure shape!

-4-8 hours of private 1-2-1 lessons - times and dates that suit you - option to have classes at your home if local-ish.
+4-20 hours of private 1-2-1 lessons - depending on how much you want us to help you and how much to do at home after or between classes.
+Times and dates that suit you - option to have classes at your home if local-ish.

 What to bring:

-3m calico fabric or in an inexpensive medium weight cotton fabric to make a potentially 'wearable' toile.
+3m calico fabric or in an inexpensive medium weight cotton fabric to make a potentially 'wearable' toile (mock-up to check fit).
 It must be 100% cotton (not curtain lining, sheeting or other substitute as these are often mixed content and can distort when ironed).
+We ususally have some calico for sale for £4 a metre - email us to check stock levels with us here before you come to class

-Wash fabric and iron it before coming if you plan to wear trousers made from it if fit works out well first time.
-Calico does not need washing as it will not be worn
+Wash any fabric you are bringing and iron it before coming if you plan to wearthe trousers made from it if fit works out well.
+Calico does not need washing as it will not be worn and washed

-Wear a slim fitting but not too tight vest top and leggings
+a fitted but not too tight vest top

 Glasses if needed for close up work